Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: SNE perspective of SSCL

-Theorem \ref{lemma2} showcases the relationship between minimizing $C(f)$ and structure preserving property by considering a special SNE problem, where the pairwise similarity is not modeled by Gaussian as standard.
+Then, $\pi^*$ also minimizes $\|\bar{P}- {Q}^{\pi}\|_F$ where $\|\cdot\|_F$ is the Frobenius norm and $\bar{P} = (\bar{p}_{ij})_{n\times n}$ is a (monotonically) transformed similarity matrix with $\bar{p}_{ij} = -1/p_{ij}$. \end{theorem} Theorem \ref{lemma2} showcases the relationship between minimizing $C(f)$ and the structure preserving property by considering a special SNE problem, where the pairwise similarity is not modeled by Gaussian as standard.
 Although $q_{ij}=-\|f(\bx_i)-f(\bx_j)\|_2$ is unorthodox, it is reasonable since the larger the distance, the smaller the similarity.
+We have the following corollary to explain the neighbor-preserving property of SSCL and the implicit bias associated with minimizing the complexity $C(f)$. }

-\begin{corollary} When SSCL model achieves perfect alignment and perfect uniformity, if the complexity $C(f)$ is minimized, the resulting feature map preserves pairwise distance in the input space, resembling SNE with uniformity constraint. \end{corollary} Corollary \ref{lemma1} links the implicit bias of SSCL to the SNE problme with uniformity constraint.
+\begin{corollary}[Implicit bias of SSCL] When SSCL model achieves perfect alignment and perfect uniformity, if the complexity $C(f)$ is minimized, the resulting feature map preserves pairwise distance in the input space, resembling SNE with uniformity constraint. \end{corollary} Corollary \ref{lemma1} links the implicit bias of SSCL to the SNE optimization with uniformity constraint.
 In the case of perfect alignment and perfect uniformity, SSCL can be seen as a special SNE problem where the feature $\bz_1, \cdots, \bz_n$ must be maximally separated on the unit-sphere.
 Recall the 1-dimension Gaussian case.
 There are in total $3!=6$ different orderings for the 4 cluster means, among which, a $\to$ b$\to$ c$\to$ d will give the lowest SNE loss.
+As can be seen in Figure \ref{fig:gmm}, both $C(f)$ and the SNE loss are monotonically decreasing during training for the Gaussian mixture setting.

-When the alignment or uniformity is not perfect, the resulting feature mapping can still be characterized via SNE, with the uniformity constraint relaxed as an regularization.
-From this perspective, contrastive learning can be thought of as a combination of alignment and SNE with uniformity constraint.
-In the case of Figure \ref{fig:cos}, while \citet{wang2020understanding} empirically verified that positive pairs are closed aligned and the marginal distribution of features is close to uniform on the sphere, the feature mapping also preserves the relative relationships of the clusters (labels).
-Corollary \ref{lemma1} sheds light on the implicit semantic information preserving phenomenon, as in the input space, images of dogs should be closer to images of cats, than airplanes.
+When the alignment or uniformity is not perfect, the resulting feature mapping can still be characterized via SNE, with the uniformity constraint relaxed as a form of regularization. \alert{In our numerical experiments on the CIFAR-10 data, we observe $C(f)$ to be monotonically decreasing during the training process, supporting our hypothesis.
+More details can be found in Appendix \ref{sec:cf}.} Corollary \ref{lemma1} sheds light on the implicit semantic information preserving phenomenon shown in Figure \ref{fig:cos}, as in the input space, images of dogs should be closer to images of cats, than airplanes.